SkyTruth/CrowdProjects/Data/FrackFinder/PA/README.md

 MoorFrog's task.json and task_run.json were combined with `mangleresults.py`
 which outputs a single GeoJSON file.
-The data is in WGS84 but clustering is best performed in a flat plane projection, so the file was loaded into QGIS where an operator split the points into two different files, one with points falling in UTM 17N and one with points falling in UTM 18N.
+The data is in WGS84 but clustering is best performed in a flat plane projection, so the file was loaded into QGIS where an analyst split the points into two different files, one with points falling in UTM 17N and one with points falling in UTM 18N.
 These files were exported in the proper UTM zone and split again into years, which yields several files: